ursmal1948/cars/README.md

 Users can easily sort their car collections by specific attributes such as price, mileage, or model.
 - The Statistics service class calculates essential statistical information, such as the minimum, average, and maximum values, for a specified category of cars, such as price or mileage.
 Users can gain valuable insights into their car datasets.

+## Design Patterns
+Abstract Factory Pattern
+The abstract factory pattern is used to create families of related or dependent objects without specifying their concrete classes.
+In this project, it facilitates the following tasks:

+- Gathering Data: The abstract factory pattern retrieves car data from various sources, such as JSON and TXT files.
+This allows the system to handle multiple data formats seamlessly.
+- Data Validation: Before converting the raw data into Car instances, the abstract factory ensures that the data is validated for integrity and accuracy, preventing errors in the subsequent stages.
+- Data Conversion: Once validated, the abstract factory converts the retrieved data into Car instances.
+This encapsulates the creation logic and ensures that Car objects are consistently and correctly instantiated.
+By leveraging the abstract factory pattern, the project achieves scalability and flexibility, making it easy to add new data sources in the future and maintain a clean separation of concerns.

+Builder Pattern
+The builder pattern is employed to construct complex objects step by step.
+In this project, it is used to create Car instances.
+This creational pattern allows for more controlled and simpler object creation, enabling for customization of Car instances according to specific requirements or preferences.
 ## Test Coverage
 The test coverage for this project has been assessed using both pytest and unittest frameworks.
 By implementing these testing frameworks, comprehensive tests have been developed to ensure the reliability and correctness of the functionalities.